sakaicloud/build/ubuntu/README.md

 Understanding Configuration
 ---------------------------

-It is important to note that configuring a Tsugi server is a one time operation.
+It is important to note that configuring a Sakai server is a one time operation.
-Once the configuration is complete Tsugi, Apache, MySQL (if installed) are fully configured and set to auto-start at each boot.
+Once the configuration is complete Sakai, NginX (if installed) are fully configured and set to auto-start at each boot.
 The configure process is only needed at first boot and before first use.
 As a matter of fact the configure the configuration scripts create files in `/usr/local/bin` after they run successfully